 Pride month is not to be confused with LGBT History month which is held in February.

 Why we still need Pride Month today:

-In the UK, LGBTQ+ citizens have the same legal rights as non-LGBTQ+.
-However, still today there are places where LGBTQ+ communities are oppressed and discriminated against.
+In the UK, LGBTQI+ citizens have the same legal rights as non-LGBTQI+.
+However, still today there are places where LGBTQI+ communities are oppressed and discriminated against.

 While the UK legalised same-sex marriage in 2014, it is one of only 29 countries to do so to date.